Summer Activities: The Wonders of Nature!

-This issue is filled with many great nature activities that you and your class can use over and over again this summer.
+You and your class can use the activities above over and over again this summer.
 It is important to repeat activities and add variations.
 This allows children a more in-depth experience with a concept.
 Here are extension suggestions for each of the activities in this section:

 Conversation Starters and Questions